MihailRis/VoxelEngine-Cpp/doc/en/scripting/builtins/libnetwork.md

 -- A variant for binary files, with a byte array instead of a string in the response. network.get_binary(url: str, callback: function(table|ByteArray))

+-- Performs a POST request to the specified URL.
+-- Currently, only `Content-Type: application/json` is supported -- After receiving the response, passes the text to the callback function. network.post(url: str, data: table, callback: function(str))
 ```

 ## TCP Connections